survivejs/webpack-book/manuscript/advanced_techniques/configuring_react.md

 T> A similar setup works for Preact too.
 In that case you would point to *preact-compat* instead.
 See [preact-boilerplate](https://github.com/developit/preact-boilerplate) for the exact setup.

+T> If you stick with vanilla React, you can still optimize it for production usage.
+See the *Setting Environment Variables* chapter to see how to achieve this.

 ## Exposing React Performance Utilities to Browser

 React provides a set of powerful [performance related utilities](https://facebook.github.io/react/docs/perf.html) for figuring out how your application performs.
 Enabling them takes some setup.
 After the setup is done, you can access them through your browser console.